DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 The three important properties of each element are
  - `sourceColumn` - which column in the dataValue object
  - `type` - what kind of data to enter
- - `isMandatory` - whether the field is required
+ - `isMandatory` - whether the column is required

 ### The dynamic dimensions